hbanks/jQuery-nav-highlighter-plugin/README.md

 navHighlighter wouldn't be great if you couldn't customize it to suit the look of your site.
 You can adjust the colour, the height and the blur of the underline.
 You can adjust the colour using any method (hex code, rgb value, name, etc.).

+First, call the function within the &lt;script&gt;&lt;/script&gt; tags in your HTML or main Javascript file.
 When you call the function, make sure you set it to select the body element.
 Then update your options as you see fit!

 ```
 <script>